asmodeus812/elearning/java-se-study/java-ocp/9-java-nio2-fundamentals.md

 obtain the OS specific file attributes as well, however before that a check for the current operating system type must be performed, so to use the correct type of attribute types

-## Copying
+### Copying

-Copying a file is relatively straight forward, one can simply use the `copy` method on the Files class, however note that the 3rd argument to the copy method is the file copy flags or attribues, which specify what to in case the file already exists and so on.
+Copying a file is relatively straight forward, one can simply use the `copy` method on the Files class, however note that the 3rd argument to the copy method is the file copy flags or attributes, which specify what to in case the file already exists and so on.

 ```java
 // imagine one runs the following on a given source - destination paths, to copy file from src to dst